Skip to main content

 menu

-A properly designed and documented GLP study should make it possible to answer the following questions during the study for the researchers, after the study for FDA auditing, and also 10 years or more later:
+Our consultation will help you properly design and document your GLP study.
+With our help, you should be able to answer the following questions during the study, after the study for FDA auditing, and 10 or more years later:

 • Who performed the study?